meixuanzhang/meixuanzhang.github.io/_posts/BookNote/_posts/2019-05-01-NL-From Languages to Information week2.md

 layout: post
 title: week 2 Language Modeling and Spelling Correction
 date:   2019-05-01
-categories: From Languages to Information
+categories: ["From Languages to Information"]
 ---

 # 3.1 Introduction to N grams